 Ancient Philippi, Greece: A Guide to the Archaeological Site

-Established as a small settlement, Philippi grew in importance and served as a pivotal keystone of the Macedonian kingdom, the Roman Empire, and the Christian faith.
-It is one of the best ancient sites in all of Greece for exploring remnants from all eras of Greece’s history between the 4th century BCE and the 14th century CE.
+Established as a small settlement, Philippi grew in importance and served as a pivotal keystone of the Macedonian kingdom, the Roman Republic, the Roman Empire, and the Christian faith.
+It is one of the best ancient sites in all of Greece for exploring remnants from all eras of ancient history between the 4th century BCE and the 14th century CE.

-Whether looking to immerse in the site’s most alluring ruins or for a place to stay nearby for an extended visit, this is everything you need to know before visiting the Archaeological Site of Ancient Philippi, Greece.
+Whether looking to immerse in the site’s most alluring ruins or for a place to stay nearby for an extended visit, this is everything you need to know before visiting the Philippi Archaeological Site in Greece.

 Visit Ancient Philippi, Greece: A Brief Guide